ejnshtein/trash-taste/readme.md

 # trash taste

-This is Trash Taste bot which posts new episodes notifications to telegram channel!
+This is Trash Taste bot which posts new episode notifications to [telegram channel](https://t.me/trashtaste)!